 Fantasy Basketball Tips-

-2) Just to emphasize something again that was mentioned in point 1.
+2) Just to emphasise something again that was mentioned in point 1.
 Focus on the numbers.
-Analyze the statistics.
-This helps strip away the emotions and subjectivety.
+Analyse the statistics.
+This helps strip away the emotions and subjectivity.
 More often than not the numbers are always the safest way to pick.

 3) Be prepared for the draft.
 Depending on the number of teams in your league and which positions are skewed is important.
 But also, don’t try anything too quirky in your first 3 or 4 picks.
 Be sure to pick big name superstar caliber players with those picks.